 While we are able to see the light at the end of the tunnel, the COVID-19 pandemic has wreaked havoc on our emotional and physical wellbeing.
 Months of isolation and physical separation from people we love have taken a toll on many older adults and those they love.

 Now is an ideal time for older adults and family caregivers alike to dedicate time and attention to rebuilding health and wellness.
-Our Chesterfield companion care experts have some recommendations to help you get started.
+Our caregivers in Oakville and the surrounding communities have some recommendations to help you get started.

 Establish a Routine

 Having an established schedule helps set the tone for the day.
 Regardless of what the day’s agenda might be, get up at a specific time and follow a routine.
 For example:

 - 7 a.m. – Get up and ready for the day

 - 8 a.m. – Have a nutritious breakfast